Roof Giant's Coping Stones FAQ

 When it comes to selecting the correct material for your coping stones, you have several options.

-• Metal: Modern and sleek option, commonly used in contemporary designs.
+• Metal: Typically used for contemporary or commercial designs.

 What type of coping stone should I choose?